 INTERNATIONAL AEROBATIC CLUB, EAA WELCOME U.S. NATIONAL AEROBATIC CHAMPIONSHIPS TO OSHKOSH

-EAA AVIATION CENTER, OSHKOSH, Wisconsin — (August 22, 2017) — Some of the nation’s best aerobatic aircraft pilots will gather to compete for national championships on September 23-29 as the U.S. National Aerobatic Championships come to Oshkosh for the first time, hosted by the International Aerobatic Club at Wittman Regional Airport in Oshkosh.
+EAA AVIATION CENTER, OSHKOSH, Wisconsin — (September 12, 2018) — Some of the nation’s best aerobatic aircraft pilots will return to Oshkosh on September 22-28 to compete for the U.S. National Aerobatic Championships, hosted by the International Aerobatic Club at Wittman Regional Airport in Oshkosh.

-The event moved to Oshkosh this year after spending most of the past 45 years at Denison, Texas.
+The event moved to Oshkosh last year after spending most of the past 45 years at Sherman/Denison, Texas.
 Approximately 100 pilots will compete in five separate categories during the week, ranging from Primary to Unlimited in both powered and glider aircraft.
-In addition, the top finishers in the Advanced (second-highest) category will earn berths on the U.S. team that will compete next year at the world championships in Strejnic, Romania.
+In addition, the top finishers in the Unlimited category will earn berths on the U.S. team that will compete next year at the world championships in France.

 - Known (where all competitors fly a pre-published set of maneuvers)

-- Unknown (the maneuvers to be flown are presented to the pilots just prior to their flights, with no opportunity to practice the sequence of figures)
+- Unknown (the maneuvers to be flown are presented to the pilots prior to their flights, with no opportunity to practice the sequence of figures)

 - Freestyle (individual pilots can create their own routine based on maneuvers allowed in their category)

-A group of judges scores all routines, with the highest scores earning the national championships in each category.
+A group of judges scores all routines, with the highest scores earning the pilot a national champion title in each category.
 Updated results will be maintained on IAC’s website at www.iac.org, as well as IAC’s Facebook page and Twitter account.

 Some previous U.S. national champions have also flown the in the annual EAA AirVenture Oshkosh air shows in July.
-That includes Rob Holland, who this year will be attempting to win his seventh consecutive Unlimited national title, tying the record held by the late Leo Loudenslager.
+That includes Rob Holland, who this year will be attempting to win his eighth consecutive Unlimited national title, breaking the record he shares with the late Leo Loudenslager.
 Competition will end on Saturday, September 29, with awards presented at the closing banquet in the EAA Aviation Museum.

 About the International Aerobatic Club

 The International Aerobatic Club (IAC) was formed in 1970 as a division of the Experimental Aircraft Association.
-IAC is also a division of the National Aeronautic Association and is responsible for the administration, management and promotion of the sport of aerobatics in the United States under the applicable regulations of the Fédération Aéronautique Internationale (FAI), based in Lausanne, Switzerland.
+IAC is also affiliated with the National Aeronautic Association and is responsible for the administration, management and promotion of the sport of aerobatics in the United States under the applicable regulations of the Fédération Aéronautique Internationale (FAI), based in Lausanne, Switzerland.